madrury/madrury.github.io/_posts/2017-08-12-noisy-regression.markdown

 ![Dispersed Regression Lines]({{ site.url }}/img/amrnirr-dispersed-regression-lines.png){: .center-img }

 Of course, when adding random noise to data, one expects to get a different result each time.
 In our case, each time we fit a regression line to a different version of our noisy data, we expect to get a slightly different line.
-To get a stable result out of this process, we need to *average together* all of out estimated regression lines.
+To get a stable result out of this process, we need to *average together* all of our estimated regression lines.
 This process is called **marginalization**, i.e., integrating out the randomness in the process.

 Below we repeat the process of adding noise and fitting a regression many times, and plot each resulting regression line.
 The result in a bundle of regression lines, which we can see fan out around an *average line*, which is the stable result of the process.